pingidentity/pingone-go-client/pingone/docs/DaVinciFlowGraphDataRequestElementsNodeDataProperties.md

 ### GetMessage

-`func (o *DaVinciFlowGraphDataRequestElementsNodeDataProperties) GetMessage() DaVinciFlowGraphDataRequestElementsNodeDataMessage`
+`func (o *DaVinciFlowGraphDataRequestElementsNodeDataProperties) GetMessage() DaVinciFlowGraphDataRequestElementsNodeDataPropertiesMessage`

 GetMessage returns the Message field if non-nil, zero value otherwise.

 ### GetMessageOk

-`func (o *DaVinciFlowGraphDataRequestElementsNodeDataProperties) GetMessageOk() (*DaVinciFlowGraphDataRequestElementsNodeDataMessage, bool)`
+`func (o *DaVinciFlowGraphDataRequestElementsNodeDataProperties) GetMessageOk() (*DaVinciFlowGraphDataRequestElementsNodeDataPropertiesMessage, bool)`

 GetMessageOk returns a tuple with the Message field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

 ### SetMessage

-`func (o *DaVinciFlowGraphDataRequestElementsNodeDataProperties) SetMessage(v DaVinciFlowGraphDataRequestElementsNodeDataMessage)`
+`func (o *DaVinciFlowGraphDataRequestElementsNodeDataProperties) SetMessage(v DaVinciFlowGraphDataRequestElementsNodeDataPropertiesMessage)`

 SetMessage sets Message field to given value.